jpier2012/mister_fitness/README.md

 # MisterFitness

-Welcome to the Mister Fitness app!
+With MisterFitness you can log your workouts online to keep track of your athletic progress over time.
+You can also share your workouts with your friends to add some friendly competition!
+MisterFitness even makes it easy to duplicate a friend's workout for an added convenience!
+Each workout is composed of exercises that are created from scratch or cloned from existing exercises.

 This is my second project as a Flatiron school student.

 # Installation